cf73/agpur/content/collections/pages/monobloc.md

     content:
       -
         type: text
-        text: 'Custom 1kw SMPS with 72,000mF added reserve!'
+        text: 'Custom 1kw SMPS with 72,000mF capacitive added reserve for huge bass grip and ultradynamics' -
-  -
     type: paragraph
     content:
       -
         type: text
-        text: 'All Input, Output and PS wiring is ArgentPur solid pure silver!'
+        text: 'All Input, Output and PS wiring is ArgentPur solid pure silver in Teflon airtubes!'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'All Input and Output connectors are also silver, providing a COMPLETE silver through-path!'
+        text: 'All Input and Output connectors are also silvered, providing a COMPLETE silver through-path!'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Inputs are one XLR OR one RCA, direct-wired without input switching losses.'
+        text: 'Inputs are one XLR OR one RCA, direct-wired without input switching degradation' -
-  -
     type: paragraph
     content: